This past summer I learned what my role as a U.S. citizen is.

 About a third of eligible voters didn’t vote in 2020, and this is truly where democracy dies.
 People can’t expect the system to be fixed or work for them if they are unwilling to put in the work themselves to provide the pressure needed to bring about lasting change.

 Don’t get me wrong, the framework in which this country was founded inherently favored the same 56 men who signed it — wealthy and white men.
-But our country and the American spirit has come to evolve so much more than 248 years ago.
+But our country and the American spirit has come to evolve so much more than what it was 248 years ago.
 Local elections bring about small changes that can later snowball into massive impacts, for better or worse.
-This is why our voice matters, why it’s important to vote.
-As Americans, we must be willing to put in the work now to create a better future for our future Americans because despite party divisions, polarization and hatred we are still Americans and we must believe in our country.
+This is why our voice carries weight, why it’s important to vote and believe that we can create change.
+As Americans, we must be willing to put in the work now to create a better future for future Americans.
+In the end, despite party divisions, polarization and hatred we are still Americans and we must believe in our country.

 As a whole, I never really thought I would see myself on the steps of Capitol Hill and much less interning on the Hill.
 I never even believed that there was a place for me there.
 My mom and dad were very proud.
 They said that it was a joy to see their Mexican American son, with his little brown face at the Capitol, wearing a suit.